kimoppalfens/kimoppalfens.github.io/_posts/2017-08-17- Powershell App deployment toolkit - GUI.md

 At this moment the functionality is still limited but it should cover the basics to deploy an MSI or Script (setup.exe).
 The goal is to extend the GUI so that most of the functionality offered by the toolkit is present in the GUI, but that will take time ;-)

+For now, see it as a tool to merge your files together with the toolkit and generate the "basic" Deploy-Application.PS1.
+Once that is done, nothing is stoppinng your from editing that file to embed more complex stuff.

 The functionality at this point in time is :
 - Fully unattended generation of the Deploy-Application.PS1 file
 - Merging of your source binaries with the PS App toolkit on a destination Share (must be UNC)